-The average ticket is probably about £10, so youll want to be reasonably sure of quality before forking out £15 plus.
+3) The average ticket is probably about £10, so you'll want to be reasonably sure of quality before forking out £15 plus.

 Most shows at the Fringe are an hour long.
 All listings and most reviews put running times down.
 Shows start at about 10am and go on until midnight.

-Generally speaking, the reviewing big dogs cover shows that fall into the Festival part of the month, rather than the Fringe.
-Edinburghs Scotsman, the Metro, Three Weeks, Whats On Stage, The Guardian, Independent and Stage all focus on covering professional, bigger-budget productions, though they may also get round to some smaller productions that have a buzz going.
+Generally speaking, the reviewing big dogs cover shows that fall into the 'Festival' part of the month, rather than the 'Fringe'.
+Edinburgh's Scotsman, the Metro, Three Weeks, Whats On Stage, The Guardian, Independent and The Stage all focus on covering professional, bigger-budget productions, though they may also get round to some smaller productions that have a buzz going.
 The shows reviewed by these publications are often in larger venues and are more expensive.

 A hill with panoramic views of the city of Edinburgh, this is a short walk away from the centre of the city and a lovely way to get a bit of fresh (and windy) Scottish air.

-Based only a stones throw from Princes Street, the International Book Festival with its family-friendly programme, cheaper tickets and the promise of a gentle escape from the mania of the Fringe is well worth making time for
+Based only a stone's throw from Princes Street, the International Book Festival runs 9-25 August.
+With its family-friendly programme, cheaper tickets and the promise of a gentle escape from the mania of the Fringe - is well worth making time for

 This hour and a half event takes place between the 1-23 August.
 Music, dancing, marching military and an epic firework display makes for quite the experience.